visualteams/installer/README.md

 - Debian (9/10)

 Installation of VisualTeams on other operating system may be possible but not supported.
 VisualTeams is developed for Linux-based operating systems.
 It does **not** run on Microsoft Windows, and we have no plans to support it in the near future.
+It does **not** run on ARM architecture, and we have no plans to support it in the near future.

 ### Software requirements